- Browser rhythm games are a subset of games that do not require any hardware other than your computer and a simple browser.

 To play, press the arrow or WASD keys, or switch to DFJK in the settings menu.

 Don-chan embarks on a grand journey that will take him across space and time, saving the earth from weird happenings throughout the globe!

 In this rhythm game combat, you will face giant bosses, over 250 creatures, and enemy drums by linking your combinations to do severe damage.

 You may grow your squad by analyzing the characteristics of the creatures you’ve vanquished and inviting them to join your team to assist you in taking on formidable adversaries.

 You’ll be drumming till it becomes a part of you with more than 130 tracks, including six new songs like Gurenge.

 Most people playing online games are gamers on a budget.
 So, it is logical to explore all the free options for browser games.
 All the games on this list are 100% free to play.

-All you need is an modern browser, and you are good to go.
-In case you need more games, visit our best itch.io browser games guide for more information.
+All you need is a modern browser, and you are good to go.
+In case you are interested in finding more games, visit our best itch.io browser games guide as well.

 Let us know in the comments which of the games on our list are your favorites.